What to wear when hunting during the main season

 * Fancy/sparkly stock pins

 What to wear

 Beige breeches or jodhpurs are usually the preferred choice for those that hunt although white is sometimes acceptable.
-These HyPerformance Softshell Winter Full Seat Ladies Breeches tick all the boxes for hunting: they're beige, waterproof, windproof and breathable.
+The Noble Equestrian Winter Softshell Knee Patch Breeches tick all the boxes for hunting: they're beige, water resistant, windproof and breathable.
 If that isn't enough, they also have a fleecy lining which will keep you warm out in the field.

-Ideally a Hunting Coat should be worn but these can be expensive and are generally worn by riders who event every week or a couple of times a week.
-A dark blue or black show jacket will suffice providing all the buttons are done up - one of the little points of hunting dress etiquette for you!
+Ideally a Hunting Coat should be worn, but these can be expensive and are generally worn by riders who event once or twice a week.
+A dark blue or black show jacket will suffice providing all the buttons are done up - one of the smaller points of hunting dress etiquette for you!

 During the Main Season, the weather tends to be colder.
 So go for a long sleeved shirt, especially if you suffer from the cold.
 Take a look a the Equetech Ladies Foxhunter Shirt.
-Made from luxurious soft cotton fabric which stretches when you move which you'll be inevitably doing a lot of out hunting!
+Made from luxurious soft cotton fabric that stretches when you move, which you'll inevitably be doing a lot out hunting!

-The stock can be plain white, check or polka dot stock.
+The stock can be plain white, check or polka dot.
 The Dublin Hunting Stock is timeless and will look great with any jacket.
-Self tied, it's available in three sizes and is reasonably priced too.
+Self-tied, it's available in three sizes and is reasonably priced too.

-The Equetech Pin Spot Stock looks very smart with a dark jacket for the Main Season.
-Self-tying, it comes with full instructions to help you do this if you haven't dome it before.
-Remember "Practice makes perfect!".
+The Equetech Pin Spot Stock looks very smart with a dark jacket for the main season.
+Self-tying, it comes with full instructions to help you do this if you haven't done it before.
+Remember - practice makes perfect!

 All footwear needs to be black, clean and polished!
 Spurs can be worn if necessary.